brylevkirill/notes/Artificial Intelligence.md

   ["The Future of Artificial Intelligence Belongs to Search and Learning"](http://www.fields.utoronto.ca/talks/advances-reinforcement-learning) by Richard Sutton `video`
   ["Building Machines That See, Learn and Think Like People"](https://youtube.com/watch?v=7ROelYvo8f0) by Joshua Tenenbaum `video`
   ["AI: A Return To Meaning"](https://youtube.com/watch?v=1n-cwezu8j4) by David Ferucci `video`
+  ["On Thermodynamics and the Future of Computing"](https://ieeetv.ieee.org/conference-highlights/on-thermodynamics-and-the-future-of-computing-ieee-rebooting-computing-2017) by Todd Hylton `video`

 ----